artsmia/artstories.md/art/duluth-living-room.md

 This carving of flying cranes resembles Chinese carvings in the eaves of the 17th-century reception hall in the second floor galleries at the MIA.
 Some of Bradstreet’s pieces were imported; others were made in his Minneapolis Craftshouse.

+## Doubly heavy piano

+This piano is a standard Steinway with a cypress case placed atop a partial original mahogany case.
+Dolphins, as they were thought to look in the 18th and 19th centuries, decorate each end.
+With its “double case,” it is incredibly heavy to move.

+## Cranes in the crannies

+This carving of flying cranes resembles Chinese carvings in the eaves of the 17th-century reception hall in the second floor galleries at the MIA.
+Some of Bradstreet’s pieces were imported; others were made in his Minneapolis Craftshouse.

 ---

 * [John Bradstreet: Minneapolis Tastemaker](../stories/john-bradstreet-minneapolis-tastemaker.md)